glue-viz/glue/doc/python_guide/glue_from_python.rst

 Notebook integration
 --------------------
 As described above, the IPython notebook can be configured so that Glue runs without blocking.
-When launched via :func:`qglue`, that function immediately returns a reference to the :class:`~glue.qt.glue_application.GlueApplication` object.
+When launched via :func:`~glue.qglue.qglue`, that function immediately returns a reference to the :class:`~glue.qt.glue_application.GlueApplication` object.